 - You can cycle on the shoulder or in a bike lane.
 Wherever you feel more comfortable or safe, you can cycle on a path, bike lane, shoulder, or travel lane.

 - If traveling at night, you must use a white front light and a red rear reflector.
 The white front light must be visible for 500 feet.
 A red rear light may be used, too, but it can only be used in conjunction with the required red rear reflector.

 A BUI Stands only for Boating Under the Influence in Washington State

-Today, in Washington state, operating a vehicle under the influence of alcohol or drugs only applies to automobiles and boats.
+Today, in Washington state and its big cities including Seattle, Bellevue & Everett, operating a vehicle under the influence of alcohol or drugs only applies to automobiles and boats.
 If that happens to you, then contact an experienced DUI lawyer to help you with your case.
 But for now, you can still ride your bike.